woojiahao/KotlinToDo/docs/tutorial.md

 For this application, we will be using **Firebase** to store the todos, a **RecyclerView** to list out the data and use a set of constants stored in an **enumeration**.

 ## What next? {docsify-ignore}
+Follow the tutorial in the order in which they appear in the side bar.